How To Copy A Live WordPress Site To Localhost Manually

 Click on the ZIP file to download the backup.

 Step 4:- You should copy and paste all the files of your live website in your local website folder.

 Extract the files from the backup of your website.
-Copy and paste them in the local website folder.
+Copy and paste them into the local website folder.
 For example, “mysite“.

 You can choose the folder’s name anything you want.

-To copy a live WordPress site to localhost just make sure that you paste all the files in the right folder.
+To copy a live WordPress site to localhost just make sure that you paste all the files into the right folder.

 If the size of the database is bigger then you have to increase phpMyAdmin import file size limit in XAMPP.

 It’s because on the local server, by default, the file upload limit is only 2 MBs.
 To import the bigger database file, increase the upload file limit.

 Step 6:- You have successfully imported the database and the WordPress files of your live website on the local server.